 Photography is allowed

 Dondoko Forest is where you’ll find all the My Neighbor Totoro attractions.
-Mei and Satsuki’s house is just as detailed at the World Emporium but you can take photos.
+Mei and Satsuki’s house is just as detailed as at the World Emporium but you can take photos.

 Take your time to explore every part of the house, and we mean every part: open the draws and cupboards, look inside things, and in general enjoy the hands-on feeling.
-You will be asked to remove your shows before you enter, and you can leave them in a shoe locker at the entrance.
+You will be asked to remove your shoes before you enter, and you can leave them in a shoe locker at the entrance.

 Once you’re finished at Mei and Satsuki’s house you can head up to Dondoko-do.
 This is the large Totoro statute that you might recognise from early promotional material.
 Kids aged 12 and under can climb up inside and play, but it’s not for adults (unfortunately).
 It’s great for photo ops, although it can get a little crowded.